10 Easy Ways Physical Therapists Can Promote Fitness

-“You can hang pictures of yourself finishing a race or on hike, and when clients ask about your weekend, tell them about the activities you did because this will increase your credibility.”
+“You can hang pictures of yourself finishing a race or on a hike, and when clients ask about your weekend, tell them about the activities you did because this will increase your credibility.”

 6. Encourage accountability.

 Pagliano says a key facet that physical therapists offer their patients is skilled accountability for their activity.
-Yet the PT should also coach clients to find their own activity accountability system, such as doing their activities with family or friends or even posting their goals to their virtual community.
+Yet, the PT should also coach clients to find their own activity accountability system, such as doing their activities with family or friends or even posting their goals to their virtual community.

-RELATED: Could Health Coaching Help You Be a Better Therapist?
+RELATED: <Could Health Coaching Help You Be a Better Therapist>?